Mark Easton: Early life

 Mark Richard Erskine Easton was born on 12 March 1959 in Bearsden, near Glasgow.
 He moved with his parents from Scotland to Winchester at the age of ten.
 He attended Peter Symonds Grammar School in Winchester.
-He is the son of Stephen and Fiona Easton.

 Career

 Easton joined his local newspaper, the Southern Evening Echo, in 1979 having decided upon a career in journalism after winning a game of Waddington's "Scoop" aged 13.
-He worked at Radio Victory from 1980–1, at Radio Aire from 1981-2 and at LBC from 1982–6.
+He worked at Radio Victory from 1980 to 1981, at Radio Aire from 1981 to 1982 and at LBC from 1982 to 1986.

 In 1986, Easton joined the BBC as a reporter on London Plus, BBC Breakfast News, Newsnight and Here and Now.
 In 1996, Easton joined the newly launched Channel Five as Political Editor for Five News.
 Easton then moved in 1998 to Channel 4 News as Home and Social Affairs Editor.

-Since 2004 Easton has been the Home Editor of BBC News reporting across the Corporation's range of platforms.
-As an editor, Easton appears mainly on the evening bulletins, BBC News at Six and BBC News at Ten, as well as BBC Radio 4 programmes including Today.
-Easton also maintains a blog on the BBC News website.
+Since 2004 Easton has been the Home Editor of BBC News reporting across the corporation's range of platforms.
+As an editor, Easton appears mainly on the evening bulletins BBC News at Six and BBC News at Ten, as well as BBC Radio 4 programmes including Today.